Creating A Face Ritual

 Each person’s skin has its own unique demands when it comes to skincare, and it’s crucial to understand your own needs.
 However, there are a few essentials that every individual should incorporate into their own ritual.

-Starting with a clean base should always be the initial step in your ritual.
+Starting with a clean base should always be the initial step in your face ritual.
 The first thing you want to do is remove your makeup.
 This may seem obvious.
 Every woman knows that going to bed with makeup on is a skincare taboo, a surefire way to make your skin unhappy.
 You would be surprised, though, at the number of women that skip out on this.

 Cleansing your face may seem like a simple task, but beware of a few pitfalls.
 When cleansing, don’t use hot water as it can really dry your skin out, leaving it red and irritated.
 Choose a cleanser that matches your skin type.